AdobeDocs/workfront.en/help/quicksilver/workfront-library/content-management/basics/search-for-items-in-workfront-library.md

 Workfront Library looks for matches based on the following relevance order:&nbsp;

 1. File names: Because the file name is searched for first, we recommend that your organization use a consistent file naming convention.&nbsp;
-1. Keywords: For more information about keywords, see [Overview of keyword metadata in Workfront Library](../../../workfront-library/administration-and-setup/metadata/keyword-metadata-overview.md).
+1. Keywords: For more information about keywords, see [Overview of keyword metadata in [!DNL Workfront] Library](../../../workfront-library/administration-and-setup/metadata/keyword-metadata-overview.md).
-1. Taxonomy fields: For more information about taxonomy, see [Overview of taxonomy metadata in Workfront Library](../../../workfront-library/administration-and-setup/metadata/taxonomy-metadata-overview.md).
+1. Taxonomy fields: For more information about taxonomy, see [Overview of taxonomy metadata in [!DNL Workfront] Library](../../../workfront-library/administration-and-setup/metadata/taxonomy-metadata-overview.md).

 The returned search results usually consists of content with metadata that exactly matches your query terms and with items that have file names that are partial matches.